-Kylie & Kendall Jenner, Cardi B & Serena Williams Become Memes After Met Gala And The Internet Goes Wild
+Kylie & Kendall Jenner, Cardi B, & Serena Williams Become Memes After Met Gala And The Internet Goes Wild

 — ????????????????????????† (@hobis_gf) May 6, 2019

-In the most popular meme of the night of the Keeping Up with the Kardashians sisters, Kylie and Kendall were pictured next to the orange and grape Fanta cans, the characters Dumb and Dumber, and Velma and Daphne from Scooby Doo with the caption, “Who wore it better?”
+In the most popular meme of the night of the Keeping Up With the Kardashians sisters, Kylie and Kendall were pictured next to the orange and grape Fanta cans, the characters from Dumb and Dumber, and Velma and Daphne from Scooby Doo with the caption, “Who wore it better?”

 In the comment section, Twitter users voted on who wore it better, with the large majority voting for Velma and Daphne.